AdobeDocs/experience-manager-xml-documentation-learn.en/help/courses/course-1/understanding-the-aem-user-interface.md

 ### Returning from Card View

-1. Select the pencil icon on a topic in the Assets UI.
+1. Select the pencil icon on a topic in the [!UICONTROL Assets] UI.

    ![Pencil icon](images/lesson-2/return-card-view.png)